Festivals & Events

-Taking place across the city of Kobe , the event stretches from Motomachi Station, passes through the Former Foreign Settlement, and extends all the way to Higashi Yuenchi Park.
-Now over 20 years since its inception, Kobe Luminarie serves as an ongoing memorial to the victims of the Great Hanshin Earthquake of 1995.
+Taking place in central Kobe , the event stretches from Motomachi Station, passes through the Former Foreign Settlement, and extends all the way to Higashi Yuenchi Park.
+Kobe Luminarie serves as an ongoing memorial to the victims of the Great Hanshin Earthquake of 1995.

 A showcase of Italian craftsmanship